lwmformula/AVLtree/README.md

 1. Append the number to the array whenever “ins” command is encountered.
 2. Do the step 1 repeatedly until we meet “qry” command.
 3. Sort that array by quick sort algorithm.
 4. Convert the sorted array into AVL tree by binary search algorithm.
-The time complexity for this step is O(log n).
+The time complexity for this step is O(n).
 5. Empty the sorted array.
 5. Append the AVL tree to a specific array which used to stored AVL tree.
 6. Query the number by searching the AVL trees in the AVL tree array.